 As a start for this, your furry friend will need to know ‘down’ as this is where they start.
 As they are ‘down’, hold a treat near their nose, and then bring it round to their shoulder.
 They should follow the treat with their head.

-Gently help them roll on to their back and onto their front, whilst always repeating ‘roll over’ for the association to build.
+Gently help them roll onto their back and onto their front, whilst always repeating ‘roll over’ for the association to build.
 Each time, reward them with a treat and plenty of praise.
 Keep repeating until they respond to your verbal praise only.

 What might seem an instinctive command really isn’t for many dogs.
-You will need to begin with their favourite toy – a ball works best.
+You will need to begin with their favorite toy – a ball works best.
 When they have this in their mouth, hold your palm out underneath until they drop it into your hand.
 As soon as they drop it, give it back right away.
 Repeat this until they drop the ball into your palm each time.

-Now is time to throw the ball, but don’t throw it too far to begin with.
+Now is the time to throw the ball, but don’t throw it too far, to begin with.
 Being closer to your four-legged friend will make it easier for them to learn this trick.
 After throwing, hold your palm out and say ‘fetch’.
 You can encourage them with a treat.
 When they come back and put the ball in your hand, be sure to give plenty of praise.